DeltaSonic62/web-service-gin-sqlite/README.md

 ## Changes Made:
 -   Switched from albums to cars
--   Added a SQL database to store the data
+-   Added a SQL database to store the data (created on first run)
 -   Added GET by year, make and model
 -   Added DELETE by id